electricitymaps/bloom-contrib/README.md

-  departureStation, // (for other travel types) a string that represents the original starting point destinationStation, // (for other travel types) a string that represents the final destination participants, // (optional) the number of passengers (for car and motorbike travels) }
+  departureStation, // (for other travel types) a string that represents the original starting point destinationStation, // (for other travel types) a string that represents the final destination participants, // (optional) the number of passengers (for car and motorbike travels) isRoundtrip, // (optional) a boolean that represents whether this trip was a round/return trip }
 ```